rivernihil/5th-ed-modified-zener-psion/psion.md

 \page

 ### Psionic Clashes
-A psionic clash is a contest between two opposing psionic characters, specifically it tends to occur when telepathy is involved.
+A psionic clash is a contest between two opposing psionic characters; specifically it tends to occur when telepathy is involved.
 Every psionic spell that requires contact initiates a psionic clash if the caster has not already established contact against the target and if that target is unwilling.
 If the target is willing to undergo the effects of a telepathic spell, contact is considered to exist for the purposes of that spell.
 <p>Whoever wins the psionic clash establishes contact with the target.
-If, during the casting of a spell requiring contact, a psionic clash occurs and the spell caster does not win, the spell fails and the caster spends their action, however they do not pay the PSI cost for this attempted spell.
-Additionally, the *psionic probe* cantrip's primary purpose is to generate a psionic clash, although it does have an effect if contact has already been made.
-Finally the psychokineticist's ability *burst of will* can be used to create a psionic clash.
+If, during the casting of a spell requiring contact, a psionic clash occurs and the spell caster does not win, the spell fails and the caster spends their action; however they do not pay the PSI cost for this attempted spell.
+Additionally, the *psionic probe* cantrip's primary purpose is to generate a psionic clash, although it does [not?] have an effect if contact has already been made.
+Finally the psychokineticist's ability, *burst of will*, can be used to create a psionic clash.
-<p>During a psionic clash, each character's controller selects, in secret, one of their available psionic modes.
-When the controllers are ready, the modes are revealed, and resolved.
+<p>During a psionic clash, each character's controller secretly selects one of their available psionic modes.
+When the controllers are ready, the modes are revealed and resolved.
 Optionally, to speed things up, any rolls that would need to be made as a result of success should be done at this time.</p>
-<p>To resolve the psionic clash, see the second pdf for a visual chart for a chart that easily shows who wins and who loses.
-But to briefly describe it you can follow the below mechanism.
-A given mode will beat the three modes to the right of it on the following list, and lose to the three prior to it.
+<p>To resolve the psionic clash, see the second pdf for a visual chart that easily shows who wins and who loses.
+To briefly describe it, you can follow the below mechanism.
+A given mode will beat the three modes to the right of it on the following list and lose to the three prior to it.
 The end of the list wraps around to the front of the list to form a circular structure.
 If a mode is pitted against itself no victory or loss takes place (and thus no contact is established).
 Here is the resolution order:</p>

    * *feedback loop* → *kinetic burst* → *synaptic static* → *empty mind* → *iron will* → *id insinuation* → *ego projection* →

 <p>For example, if during a clash the two modes revealed are *ego projection* and *synaptic static*, the character using *ego projection* would win.
 If that player had instead picked *iron will*, then the player who used *synaptic static* would win the contest.</p>
 <p>Among the participants, whoever is the winner of the psionic clash establishes contact against the loser.</p>
-<p>Advantage and disadvantage.
-This can easily be done for psionic clashes by having the advantaged party choosing two modes instead of one, then using whichever one is most advantageous.
-In general I probably try to avoid this happening too often in my games, as someone who smartly chooses their modes has a fairly large advantage at this point.</p>
+<p>Advantage and disadvantage:  This can easily be done for psionic clashes by having the advantaged party choosing two modes instead of one, then using whichever one is most advantageous.
+In general, I probably try to avoid this happening too often in my games, as someone who smartly chooses their modes has a fairly large advantage at this point.</p>
-<p>Optional rule to speed things up for large groups (for example if a telepathic spell hits several targets).
-Choose how many groups are affected, it could be 1 group that includes everybody, or it could be several groups of similar creatures.
+<p>Optional rule to speed things up for large groups (for example if a telepathic spell hits several targets):  Choose how many groups are affected.
+It could be one group that includes everybody, or it could be several groups of similar creatures.
 The point here is to avoid doing a clash for each individual creature.
 Then, for each group chosen in the above method, have the caster choose one mode to attack with.</p>

 ```
 ```

 ### Contact
 Contact is a condition that represents the psychic influence of one individual over another.
 In the language of contact, there are two parties involved.
-The *contacter* is the individual who posses influence over the other.
+The *contacter* is the individual who possesses influence over the other.
 The *contactee* is the individual who is subject to that influence.
 When the condition occurs, the contacter is said to *establish contact* against the contactee.
-That contact may later be *spent*, i.e. the condition is removed by some ability the contacter has that allows them to do so.
+That contact may later be *spent* (i.e. the condition is removed by some ability the contacter has that allows them to do so).
 <p>Contact can be used to cause a moment of hesitation or distraction in the contactee.
 At any time, the contacter may spend the contact to give the contacter advantage on any one attack roll, savings throw, or ability check where the contactee is involved.
 Similarly, it may be spent to give the contactee disadvantage on any one attack roll, savings throw, or ability check where the contacter is involved.</p>
 <p>Most telepathic spells require contact.
 If that character already has established contact with the target, then that contact is spent.
 However, if the character does not have contact, they have the opportunity to enter into a psionic conflict.
 If they win, the contact is spent on the spell.
 If the caster does not win the conflict, the action is failed, but no PSI points are spent.
 Telepathic spells that require contact and otherwise specify an attack roll, savings throw or ability check are instead automatically successful.</p>
 <p>The contact condition cannot be applied from the same contacter to the same contactee more than once simultaneously.
 Contact has no requirement of PSI or concentration to maintain, but if the contacter is not within 60' of the contactee for more than a minute, the condition is removed.</p>